This film and its sequels provide examples of the following tropes:

 Death from Above / Colony Drop: The Bugs use this by (somehow using plasma) shooting asteroids, but the humans seem to have trouble with the concept.
 Yes, this makes so little sense that it's implied it's bull anyway; the more likely explanation is that the government did it themselves as an excuse for war.

 Deconstructed Trope: Of classic Hollywood Tactics with usually gory results.
 Trying to out-Zerg Rush a faction that would make the actual Zerg proud?
 As in sending in millions of unprotected infantry without any support whatsoever?
 Or, never asking for space freighters to transport the infantry on the planet around?
 Placing all your space ships as close as possible to each other so the enemy anti-orbital artillery can conveniently land hit after hit?
 Yes, all of those are done by the humans and all of those end in utter failure.
 The bugs on the other hand are incredibly Dangerously Genre Savvy when it comes to tactics in this movie series.
-Unlike older cases where humans are facing mindless aliens who attack en-mass, they are dealing with a well coordinated Hive Mind that knows proper tactics, has plenty of surprising and deadly tricks in reserve, and their basic mooks can take a whole lot of damage that it takes a whole clip of ammo just to bring one down.
+Unlike older cases where humans are facing mindless aliens who attack en-mass, they are dealing with a well coordinated Hive Mind that knows proper tactics, has plenty of surprising and deadly tricks in reserve, and their basic mooks can so much punishment that it takes a whole clip of ammo just to bring one down.

 Deconstructive Parody: The film started out as a satirical story called Bug Hunt before it was tied to the novel.
 Paul Verhoeven hated the novel and felt it had a lot of fascistic elements (a very hotly debated assessment), so he made the film an outright parody of the novel, the Why We Fight WWII propaganda films, and jingoistic warmongering and fascism in general through deconstructing the entire premise.
 The inhuman enemy that is "Othered" are literally inhuman monsters, even moreso than in the novel.
 The militaristic society makes the humans so complacent in their superiority that they refuse to even consider the enemy to be intelligent after the Bugs attack them with a Colony Drop from across the galaxy.
 They try to use horrendous military tactics and their forces are completely slaughtered.
 The attrition warfare gets so bad that the humans are reduced to using Child Soldiers by the end.
 The humans only seem like heroes because of the propaganda-like tone of the film itself.
-They accomplish an (in retrospect) meaningless victory and are clearly losing the war by the end, but the viewer is encouraged to join the Mobile Infantry because every soldier is needed.
+They accomplish a (in retrospect) small victory and are clearly still having problems with the bugs by the end, but the viewer is encouraged to join the Mobile Infantry because every soldier is needed.
 Yet despite all that, it's done in such an over-the-top fashion that most viewers don't even realize the parodic intent and cheer the humans on as if it were a straight-up action movie.

 Digital Head Swap: Done in-universe in Marauder to create the illusion that Sky Marshal Omar Anoke is still around.